 Final word: Our thoughts on Solution Selling

-More so, they need to present their solution in a tailored way to the needs of the prospect.
+More so, they need to present their solution in a way tailored to the prospect’s needs.
 Solution selling is not dead.
 It’s evolved.